solana-foundation/solana-improvement-documents/proposals/0057-events.md

 services due to a standard way to parse application events.
 Examples would be wallets that can easily parse and display incoming token transfers.
-Once sufficiently adopted, events should superseed all spl-token program related custom rpc features, like token balance changes etc.
+Once sufficiently adopted, events should superseed all spl-token program related custom RPC features, like token balance changes etc.

 ## Security Considerations